APogue/APogue.github.io/projects/codebook.md

 ## 🔹 Nominal Categorical

 - **`admin_response_type`**
-  Categorizes whether and how the administration responded to the incident
-  → `incident_specific`, `general_statement`, `none`
+  Categorizes whether and how the administration publicly acknowledged the incident → `incident_specific`, `general_statement`, `none`
   Use:
-  - `incident_specific` → The incident was explicitly referenced in an administrative statement or action within 2 weeks
+  - `incident_specific` → The incident was explicitly named or clearly referenced in a public admin statement within 2 weeks
-  - `general_statement` → A public communication addressed related issues (e.g., antisemitism, protest safety) during the same period but did **not** reference the specific incident
+  - `general_statement` → A public communication addressed related issues (e.g., protest safety, antisemitism) within 2 weeks but did not mention the incident
   - `none` → No public administrative response occurred within 2 weeks
 <br><br>
 - **`follow_up_action`**
-  Categorizes the nature of any administrative follow-up action (discipline, policy)
+  Categorizes the nature of any administrative follow-up action (discipline, investigation, or policy related)
   → `none`, `proposed`, `not_specifically_linked`, `n/a`
   Use:
-  - `proposed` → A specific follow-up action was proposed **in** the admin response
+  - `proposed` → Follow-up action clearly linked to the incident was proposed
-  - `not_specifically_linked` → Action was proposed concurrently (to admin response, not event where incident occurred) but not clearly tied to the incident
+  - `not_specifically_linked` → Action proposed in the same timeframe (?), but no direct link to incident
-  - `none` → Admin response occurred but **did not propose** any follow-up action
+  - `none` → Response occurred, but no action was proposed
   - `n/a` → No admin response occurred

 - **`target_group`**